Devsh-Graphics-Programming/Nabla/README.md

 #### More options

 You can disable generating projects for examples with `NBL_BUILD_EXAMPLES`.
-It's recommended to build Nabla as shared library by turning off `NBL_STATIC_BUILD`.
+It's recommended to build Nabla as shared library however you can also build as static library by turning on `NBL_STATIC_BUILD`.

 #### CMake presets